Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Many roads lead to the path, but basically there are only two: reason and practice. "
+> "It takes half your life before you discover life is a do-it-yourself project."
-> — **Bodhidharma**
+> — **Napoleon Hill**

 ---